 In order to develop a Global Environmental Studies Directory at Kyoto University, we devise and host regular events, including the Kyoto University Global Environmental Forum, the Hannari Kyoto Shimadaijuku, and the Global Environmental Studies Konwakai.
 The Kyoto University Global Environmental Forum brings together researchers from inside and outside the university to provide the general public with an insight into the research conducted by the GSGES.
-First held in April 2008 and generally held three times a year, the forum has been held 42 times as of October 2022.
+First held in April 2008 and typically held two to three times a year, the forum has now been held 44 times.
 The Hannari Kyoto Shimadaijuku, which is held at the Shimadai Gallery in a traditional Kyoto townhouse, includes public lectures that connect the research pursued at the university with everyday life.
-It was launched in November 2004 and has been held forty-two times as of March 2021.
+It was launched in November 2004 and has been held 42 times to date.
 Meanwhile, the Global Environmental Studies Konwakai is an informal gathering for GSGES faculty members to present and discuss their research.
-The first Konwakai was held at the time of the GSGES' establishment in April 2002 and as many as 123 have taken place as of September 2022.
+The first Konwakai was held at the time of the GSGES' establishment in April 2002 and to date, it has been held a total of 124 times.